kencx/homelab/docs/src/terraform/proxmox.md

 | ssh_public_key_file    | Filepath of public SSH key                     | string       |            |

 - The VM template corresponding to `template_id` must exist
-- The length of `server_vmid` and `server_ip_address` must be equal.
-Each element in the latter corresponds to the IP address of the latter.
-The same applies for the client arrays
+- The IPv4 addresses must be in CIDR notation with subnet masks (eg.
-- The lists of IPv4 addresses must be in CIDR notation with subnet masks
+  `10.0.0.2/24`)

 ## Notes